gioboa/jira-plugin/README.md

 - **My issues filtered by status**<br>
   With this command you can search your issues with a particular status.<br><br>
 - **Favourites filters**<br>
-  With this command you can use your favoutite filters for search your issues.
+  With this command you can use your favoutite filters for search your issues.<br>
   `only coherent "favorites filters" for the working project`<br><br>

 ## Issue commands (right click on issue in explorer)